Khan al-Shih offensive (October–November 2016): The offensive

 The offensive was launched on 1 October 2016, with the Army taking control of 10 kilometers of farmland around the town of Deir Khabiyeh, east of Khan al-Shih, within 24 hours.
 All of Deir Khabiyeh's farmland had been secured by 3 October.
 Ten days later, the military seized a former air-defense base west of Deir Khabiyeh, partially surrounding the town on its western and southern side.
 The following day, the Army captured Deir Khabiyeh, after which they turned their focus to Khan al-Shih.

 Between 7 and 9 October, government troops captured the Milano Steel factory near Al-Mokaylebah, as well as the Al-Wadi area one kilometer west of the town, while also advancing in the northwestern outskirts of Khan al-Shih.

 On 18 October, a potential agreement on a rebel surrender in the town of Zakiyah was reached.

 By 21 October, after advancing in the Al-Buwaydah Farms on the southwestern outskirts of Khan al-Shih, government forces broke through rebel lines, securing the southwestern axis of the town.
 Two days later, the northwestern farms of Khan al-Shih were also captured, partially surrounding the town.
 On 24 October, a rebel counter-attack at Khan al-Shih was repelled.

 On 28 October, Khan al-Shih was fully surrounded after a nearby air-defense base was captured by the Army and thus cutting the rebel's supply route between Khan al-Shih and Zakiyah.
-Between 2 and 3 November, government forces again advanced in the Al-Buwaydah Farms area and ultimately seized the village of Al-Buwaydah on 4 November.
+On 2 and 3 November, government forces again advanced in the Al-Buwaydah Farms area and ultimately seized the village of Al-Buwaydah on 4 November.
 On 3 November 33 rebels were killed in the fighting.

 On 5 November, the rebels in Khan al-Shih started negotiating to surrender and be evacuated from the area.
 Concurrently, over the next 24 hours, the Army dropped about 35 barrel bombs on the town.
 On 6 November, the negotiations collapsed and the Army continued with its operations, taking control of the air-defense housing.
 Two days later, a rebel counter-attack against Al-Buwaydah Farms was repelled.
 The Army then proceeded to take control of the Drosha road, tightening the siege of Khan al-Shih, which resulted in a new round of surrender negotiations.